 Please read through each activity carefully and consider that the workshop should take at least one hour of effort on your part.
 Once reviewed, you will receive a training certificate via email along with helpful feedback.

 Provider Printed Name Signature Date

 Submit with your menus or to: southwestcacfp@gmail.com

-Be sure to include: Pages 1,2, 3 and 4 to complete a one-hour unit.
+Be sure to include: Pages 1,2, 3, 4 and 5 for 1 hour credit.